Neyland Stadium: History

 The Tennessee Volunteers football team originally played at Baldwin Park, which was once located between Grand Avenue and Dale Avenue, north of Fort Sanders.
 From 1908 to 1920, the team played at Wait Field, which was located where the Walters Life Science Building now stands.

 The stadium was first conceived in 1919.
 Colonel W.S.
 Shields, president of Knoxville's City National Bank and a University of Tennessee trustee, provided the initial capital to prepare and equip an athletic field.
 Thus, when the original stadium – the lower level of the current stadium's West Stands – was completed in March 1921, it was called Shields–Watkins Field in honor of the donor and his wife, Alice Watkins-Shields.
 However, the project ran out of funds and was suspended temporarily until MacGregor Smith suggested at a meeting of the university's Scarabbean Senior Society in mid 1921 that the students and faculty finish the project together.
 At the group's behest, students and faculty finished the field over a two-day period.
+It had a capacity of 3,200.
 An invitational track meet was then held as a celebration and thus became the first event at Neyland Stadium.
 The first UT football game at the stadium took place on September 24, 1921, with the Vols defeating Emory & Henry, 27–0.
 The first night game at Neyland Stadium was played on September 16, 1972, with the Vols defeating Penn State, 28–21.